facebookresearch/translagent/README.md

 * CUDA (we recommend using the latest version.
 The version 8.0 was used in all our experiments.)

 ### Related code
-* For preprocessing, we used the scripts from [Moses](https://github.com/moses-smt/mosesdecoder "Moses") and [Subword-NMT](https://github.com/rsennrich/subword-nmt "Subword-NMT").
+* For preprocessing, we used scripts from [Moses](https://github.com/moses-smt/mosesdecoder "Moses") and [Subword-NMT](https://github.com/rsennrich/subword-nmt "Subword-NMT").

 Downloading Datasets
 ------------------